West Michigan Whitecaps: Franchise history

 The Midwest League came to the Grand Rapids area in 1994 upon the arrival of the former Madison Muskies.
 The Whitecaps were brought to West Michigan by local businessmen Lew Chamberlin and Dennis Baxter.
 The Whitecaps were affiliated with the Oakland Athletics before they joined the Tigers' farm system in 1997.

 Their home ballpark is LMCU Ballpark in Comstock Park.
 Before the 2002 season it was known as Old Kent Park; the name was changed when the park's title sponsor, Old Kent Bank, was purchased by Fifth Third Bank.
 Before the 2021 season, the Lake Michigan Credit Union renamed the venue "LMCU Ballpark".
 The team's official mascots are Crash the River Rascal, Roxy the River Rascal and Franky the Swimming Pig.

 The franchise's attendance record of 547,401 was set in 1996.

 Several league and team records were set during the 2006 season.
 The team posted the second best record in franchise history, going 89–48, including going 23–6 in July.
 Michael Hollimon hit 3 home runs in one game.
 Cameron Maybin hit 2 grand slams in the season.
-Michael Hernandez became the first person ever in the history of the Midwest League to hit for the cycle twice.
+Michael Hernandez became the first person in the history of the Midwest League to hit for the cycle twice.
 The Whitecaps went on to defeat the Kane County Cougars in four games to win their fourth Midwest League Championship.